5 common errors that lead to claims in construction

 Introduction :

-1. Scope of work poorly defined
+The scope of work is poorly defined

-Why does this pose a problem:
+Why this is a problem:

-Concrete example:
+Real-life example:

 How to avoid:

-- Define the scope precisely and technically
+- To define the scope with precision and technicality

-- Explicitly include exclusions in tender documents
+- Explicitly include exclusions in the tender documents

-2. Late notification of delays and poor record keeping
+2. Late notification of delays and poor record-keeping

-Why does this pose a problem:
+Why this is a problem:

-Concrete example:
+Real-life example:

 How to avoid:

-- Set up a real-time construction log
+- Set up a real-time site diary

-- Automate contract alerts using scheduling tools
+- Automate contractual alerts using planning tools

 3. Frequent design modifications without contractual control

-Why does this pose a problem:
+Why this is a problem:

-Concrete example:
+Real-life example:

 How to avoid: